Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Results

-If the tracers diffuse then we expect $\bra{\rho^2(p)} \sim p$ for large $p$~\cite{tay22}.
-In \subfig{fig:mixing}{D} we plot $\bra{\rho^2(p)}$ versus $p$ in log-log scale.
-Clearly $\bra{\rho^2(p)}$ increases faster than $p$ but slower than $p^2$!
-Could it be possible that the tracers show Levy-like super-diffusion ?
+If the tracers diffuse then we expect $\bra{\rho^2(q)} \sim q$ for large $q$~\cite{tay22}.
+In \subfig{fig:mixing}{D} we plot $\bra{\rho^2(q)}$ versus $q$ in log-log scale.
+Clearly $\bra{\rho^2(q)}$ increases faster than $q$ but slower than $q^2$!
+Could it be possible that the tracers show Levy-like superdiffusion ?

 If this is true then the probability distribution function (PDF), $\cP$, of the displacement $\Delta X^{\rk}_{\rj}$ must have a power-law tail with an exponent $\gamma \geq -2$.
 We probe this by calculating the cumulative probability distribution (CDF) function for $\Delta X^{\rk}_{\rj}$ for all $j$ and $k$.
 We calculate the CDF using rank-order method.
-The advantage of using the CDF is that unlike the PDF it is not plagued by binning error.
+The advantace of using the CDF is that unlike the PDF it is not plagued by binning error.
 The CDF of $\Delta X^{\rk}_{\rj}$ is different for each of its components.
 The CDF of the out-of-plane component, $X_3$, has an exponential tail.
-The CDF of the two in-plane components are qualitatively similar, hence we calculate $\Delta s = \sqrt{X_1^2 + X_2^2}$ and plot its CDF,$\cQ(\Delta s)$, calculated by the rank-order method, in \subfig{fig:mixing}{E}.
+The CDF of the two in-plane components are qualitatively similar, hence we calculate $\Delta s = \sqrt{X_1^2 + X_2^2}$ and plot its CDF, $\cQ(\Delta s)$, calculated by the rank-order method, in \subfig{fig:mixing}{E}.
 The tail of the CDF has a slope approximately equal to $-3$, which implies that the tail of the corresponding PDF has a slope of approximately $-4$.
-Thus, by the central limit theorem we conclude that the tracers to show diffusion, not super-diffusion.
+Thus, by the central limit theorem we conclude that the tracers to show diffusion, not superdiffusion.
 However, as the PDF has power-law tail we expect that very long averaging over very many number of tracer particles is necessary for convergence.
 This explains why we do not observe clear evidence of diffusion from the mean square displacement.